New Mexico Voting Guide

 Am I eligible to vote in New Mexico?

-- Be a citizen of the United States of America
+- Be a U.S. citizen

-- Have been declared legally mentally incompetent
+- The courts have declared you mentally incompetent

-How to Register in New Mexico
+How To Register in New Mexico

 There are several ways to register to vote in New Mexico.
 This includes registering: